 Then, the Steelers were outclassed 26-14 by the Ravens in Pennsylvania, leaving Ben Roethlisberger and co languishing at the bottom of the AFC North, while Joe Flacco's lot sat atop.

-However, that game proved to be a turning point in both teams' seasons.
-Pittsburgh are on a five-game winning streak, hammering the Carolina Panthers on Thursday Night Football, having gained revenge against the Ravens last Sunday, off the back of wins over the Atlanta Falcons, Cincinnati Bengals and Cleveland Browns.
+However, that game proved to be a turning point in the Steelers' season. with Pittsburgh on a six-game win streak since.
+They're latest success was a tight, testing triumph over the Jacksonville Jaguars - sealed with a Ben Roethlisberger touchdown run in the dying seconds - after hammering the Carolina Panthers and gaining revenge against the Ravens off the back of wins over the Atlanta Falcons, Cincinnati Bengals and Cleveland Browns.

 Before their current run, way back in Week Four, the Steelers seemed a dysfunctional unit, one incapable of stringing together the four wins that have since followed, particularly with star running back Le'Veon Bell's continued absence creating a glaring gap in Mike Tomlin's offense.

 Bell is now a confirmed no-show in Pittsburgh - he failed to report to the team by the November 13 deadline in order to be eligible to play this season.
 His non-appearance, however, has given second-year runner James Conner the opportunity to showcase his talents and the 23-year-old has done just that.